 “So you’re going to go to U.C.
 Berkeley?
 It’s hard to get into, I think.”

 “That it is.
-But I’m getting good grades and like you I intend to take as many AP classes as I can.
-I talked to some guys who are at Berkeley now and they told me the best thing they ever did was load up on AP classes and take the college exam at the end of each class.
-They said that way they were able to avoid taking the four hundred people in a lecture hall kind of standard and intro courses when they got to U.C.
+But I’m getting good grades.
+Like you, I intend to take as many AP classes as I can.
+I talked to some guys who are at Berkeley now and they told me the best thing they ever did was load up on AP classes and take the College Board exam at the end of each class.
+They said that way they were able to avoid taking the ‘four hundred people in a lecture hall’ kind of introductory and standard courses when they got to U.C.
 I’d think the same would be true for Davis.”

 “You know some guys who go to Berkeley?”

 “Not really.
 Tom and I went there on Cal Day last year.
 We’re going back again this year.
 Berkeley has it every year in August on the weekend before classes start.
 It’s a blast, and what’s cool is that everyone thought we were incoming freshmen so we got a bunch of freebies.
 Pens, giant paper clips, maps of the campus, stuff like that.
 Anyway, we were taking a tour of one of the dorms and met these two guys who were sophomores.
 We said we were high school freshmen and wanted to do everything we could to get into Berkeley.
 They told us that AP classes are major, doing volunteer work is second, and writing a killer application letter is third.
 They gave us a list of some websites that help with writing the application letter.”

 Someone splashed water on us, and I turned around.
 It was Laura.

 “Solid, totally solid.
 I’ve been watching you two.
 Making friends, ‘eh?”

 Sara grinned.
 “Absolutely.
 Curt’s the best catch at your party, and he’s all mine so hands off, birthday girl!”